ovh/terraform-provider-ovh/website/docs/d/cloud_project_databases.html.markdown

 ## Argument Reference

-* `service_name` - The id of the public cloud project.
+* `service_name` - (Required) The id of the public cloud project.
 If omitted, the `OVH_CLOUD_PROJECT_SERVICE` environment variable is used.

-* `engine` - The database engine you want to list.
+* `engine` - (Required) The database engine you want to list.
 To get a full list of available engine visit.
 [public documentation](https://docs.ovh.com/gb/en/publiccloud/databases).